 SK Archives Photo R-LP-1854

-Although official military records are only available from LAC, the Saskatchewan Archives has some records which pertain to Saskatchewan servicemen:
+Although official military records are only available from LAC, the Provincial Archives has some records which pertain to Saskatchewan servicemen:

 - Records of the Department of Public Works contain nominal rolls of the Canadian Expeditionary Force in the First World War.
 The names are arranged by battalion; there is no name index to the entire collection.
 However, there is an alphabetical listing of those from Saskatchewan who died in the First World War and the Second World War.

 - Collections of the Regina Rifle Regiment, and the Royal Canadian Legion, the British Empire Service League, and the Saskatchewan Provincial Command may contain biographical information on service men and women.

 - The Provincial Archives’ Collection also includes a wide variety of photographs, reminiscences, and personal papers related to Saskatchewan men and women who served in military roles.